 I "Submit the merge request" and now I'm redirected inside the Tiki repository where I can see my merge request for my multilingual French translation, I click on the "Merge" button in that case because there is anything else I would like to comment (about this commit).

+Now as you can see we have a branch and it is updated with the last commit.
 Also note that you have on the left side a merge request menu that you can always use to comment and discuss or see pending more complex commits that would require approval or if you want to share and have some guidance when you commit something.

 Goodbye